 Adding Artificial Intelligence Capabilities to Your Mobile Apps

-The Best Platform for Building Digital Muscle and Getting to Manufacturing Industry 4.0
+The Best Solutions for Building Digital Muscle and Getting to Manufacturing Industry 4.0

-To build digital muscle and reach Industry 4.0, manufacturers need the right development platform.
-Alpha TransForm is built to help manufacturers digitally transform their businesses.
-Alpha TransForm allows manufacturing employees to craft online or offline mobile apps in minutes that utilize the latest mobile features (camera, GPS, etc.) for fast, accurate data capture.
-The resulting apps can then tie into any corporate system of record to make the data available for use immediately, or to power workflow processes that initiate an emergency stop, take corrective action or trigger order replacement.
-Get a free trial of Alpha TransForm.
-You can build your own app or give one of our manufacturing apps a try: for example, our Gemba Walk App or our Non-Conformance Reporting App.
+To build digital muscle and reach Industry 4.0, manufacturers need the right software.
+Alpha TransForm manufacturing solutions help manufacturers digitally transform their business.
+These manufacturing solutions utilize the latest mobile device features (camera, GPS, etc.) for fast, accurate data capture.
+The resulting apps deliver custom dashboards, can tie into any corporate system, and can power workflow processes that initiate an emergency stop, take corrective action, or trigger order replacement.